Skip to content

 Archaeobotanical Studies

-Archaeobotany is one of the disciplines within environmental archaeology focusing on the analysis of the plant remains from archaeological sites.
-Archaeobotany, in general, comprises varied study areas which can be named differently according to the biological materials they analyze.
+Archaeobotany is one of the disciplines within environmental archaeology focusing on the analysis of plant remains from archaeological sites.
+In general, archaeobotany comprises various study areas, which can be named differently according to the biological materials they analyze.
 The archaeological plant finds are classified as macro-remains (seeds, fruits, and charcoals) and micro-remains (phytoliths, starch, and pollens).
-Macro-remains are recovered, in most cases, by water flotation which depends on separating the carbonized plants from the soil matrix through the flow of water.
-Other methods of recovery are also used according to the respected preservation conditions.
+Macro-remains are recovered, in most cases, by water flotation, which depends on separating the carbonized plants from the soil matrix through the flow of water.
+Other methods of recovery are also used according to the respective preservation conditions.

-The research goals of archaeobotanical research at Phoenix can be categorized within three interconnected themes; agroecology, plant biodiversity and use of natural resources.
-Agroecology theme will mainly target to the research questions related to the crop production and past agricultural practices at Phoenix.
+The research goals of archaeobotanical research at Phoenix can be categorized within three interconnected themes: agroecology, plant biodiversity, and the use of natural resources.
+The agroecology theme will mainly target research questions related to crop production and past agricultural practices at Phoenix.
 This is an important research field to understand how past agricultural practices were organized and how ecological conditions of arable fields were during the occupation period.
-Agricultural terraces are conspicuous landscape features around the settlement hinting human modification of natural landscapes to increase agricultural productivity.
-Furthermore, the other research themes will be the plant biodiversity and exploitation of natural resources.
+Agricultural terraces are conspicuous landscape features around the settlement hinting at human modification of natural landscapes to increase agricultural productivity.
+Furthermore, the other research themes will be plant biodiversity and exploitation of natural resources.
 The wider region shows an exceptional floral biodiversity with about 2000 taxa.
-Save the presence of an endemic palm species (Phoenix theophrasti), Turkish sweetgum (Liquidambar orientalis) forms pure stands only in this region in the Eastern Mediterranean.
-That being the case, documenting the plant ancient biodiversity through several lines of material evidence becomes an important task to understand how the ancient inhabitants of Phoenix exploited these floral resources.
+Besides the presence of an endemic palm species (Phoenix theophrasti), Turkish sweetgum (Liquidambar orientalis) forms pure stands only in this region in the Eastern Mediterranean.
+Given this, documenting the ancient plant biodiversity through several lines of material evidence becomes an important task to understand how the ancient inhabitants of Phoenix exploited these floral resources.